 Eligibility will again be checked prior to candidates being enrolled in Methods courses.
 Candidates must receive positive recommendations from their early field experience in order to enroll in EDUC 3200, 3420, 3700, or MUSC 3032/3033, or ART 3920, or SPAN 3700.

 Decision Point 3: Enrollment in Capstone (Student Teaching Experience)

 The Student Teaching-Internship Placement Request Form is available on the Education website under “Department Forms.”
 Requests must be submitted at least two terms before student teaching.
 Candidates' records will again be reviewed before student teaching placement to assure the following criteria for eligibility are met:

 - GPA (see Admission requirements);

 - Successful completion of pre-student teaching field and course requirements;

 - Positive recommendation from a Methods instructor;

-- Submission of a student teaching application to the Education Department;
+- Submission of a student teaching-internship placement request form to the Department of Education;

 - Interview with the Director or Assistant Director of Field Placements;